This locomotive was built in 1950 by Robert Stephenson & Hawthorn for Stewart & Lloyds steelworks at Corby in Northamptonshire.

 In 2007 a member of the Spa Valley Railway purchased the locomotive and moved it to the Spa Valley Railway in January 2008.
 It then underwent an overhaul and was fitted with the boiler from classmate RSH 7668.

-It then returned to traffic on the Spa Valley Railway in October 2010 and it is currently operational.
+It then returned to traffic on the Spa Valley Railway in October 2010 and completed 10,000 miles before the locomotive was taken out of service shortly before the boiler certificate expired in January 2021.